EwD-Project/EwD-Public/Reading_Rules.md

 1. **Middle Dot** ( · )

-   Indicates that the primary stress of the compound word falls on **a sub-word to the left of it**.
-For double compound words, it indicates that the primary stress falls on _the first sub-word_.
+   Indicates that the primary stress of the compound word falls on **a subword to the left of it**.
+For double compound words, it indicates that the primary stress falls on _the first subword_.

    > E.g.: pine·apple, sôme·one, ĕve̥ry·t‍̤hing

 2. **Double Dot** ( ꞉ )
-   Indicates that the primary stress of the compound word falls on **the sub-word to the right of it**.
+   Indicates that the primary stress of the compound word falls on **the subword to the right of it**.

    > E.g.: al꞉be·it, he͡r꞉self, nône·the̬꞉less